 - Bells and whistles.
 The extra features that come with a baby swing may be important to you.
 Depending on the baby swing, it may vibrate, play music, have a night light, or toys attached to it.

 A good swing can soothe a fussy baby and parent.
 Both baby and parents deserve to have peace, and looking for the right swing may give you a sliver of that.
-Here are our 2020 picks for best baby swings.
+Read on for more on how to care for a baby swing and our 2021 picks for the best baby swings.

 Pros: